Management

 Limited Liability Corporation (LLC)

 A Limited Liability Corporation (LLC) is one of the most commonly used business structures today, due to its accessibility and ease of use for small business owners.
-With an LLC, the owner is granted a limited amount of protection from the business entity and benefits from some corporation-like tax benefits.
+With an LLC, the owner is granted limited protection from the business entity and benefits from some corporation-like tax benefits.
 While an LLC can be processed through the owner’s taxes during tax season, the owner is not personally responsible for debts accrued by the business, such as lawsuits.

 If you’re a single person operating a small business in the USA, an LLC is likely the best option for your needs.